darren-finch/command-design-pattern/README.md

 # command-design-pattern
-Demo of the command design pattern.
+Console demo of the command design pattern.